-The Community Noise Lab at the Brown University School of Public Health is launching the Summer 2025 Environmental Explorers School.
-This free, self-paced, and online summer course is designed to introduce environmental science, promote community engagement, and expand the learning experiences of middle school students.
+• The Community Noise Lab at the Brown University School of Public Health is launching the Summer 2026 Environmental Explorers School Program.
+This free, self-paced, online summer course is designed to introduce environmental science, promote community engagement, and expand middle school students' learning experiences.

 Frequently Asked Questions